ka9cql/allstar/README.md

 1) cd /root
 2) (nohup /root/allstar/txlog >> /root/txlog.log 2>>/root/txlog.err) &

+* If you want to run the "downloadnews" or "playnewstest" files, read the notes in their top portions.
+These notes specify how to use them.

 * To run this software on any "non-Allstar" (or, more correctly, any non-Arch Linux-based Allstar) system, try the following changes -

 1) Substitute your Linux distribution's package manager (yum, apt-get, etc) for the Arch Linux "pacman" package manager mentioned above.
-2) Substitute your webserver's content-source directory (/var/www/html, etc.) in step 15, and adjust the URLs used to display the webpages above to match
+2) Substitute your webserver's content-source directory (/var/www/html, etc.) in step 18, and adjust the URLs used to display the webpages above to match

 - Mike, KA9CQL